sguox002/leetcode/amazon.md

 471	Encode String with Shortest Length 49.2%	Hard	***
 dp using hashmap: check all prefix
 465	Optimal Account Balancing 48.2%	Hard	*
-get each person's net debt
-then use different sign to clear the debt.
+get each person's net debt, backtracking. then use different sign to clear the debt.

 1235	Maximum Profit in Job Scheduling	47.4%	Hard	*